netflex-sdk/sdk/README.md

 <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/github/license/netflex-sdk/sdk.svg" alt="License: MIT"></a>
 </p>

+## Documentation

+The full documentation for the SDK and related packages is [located here](https://netflex-sdk.github.io/#/).

 ## About the Netflex SDK

 > **Note:** This repository contains the core code of the Netflex SDK.
 If you want to build an application using Netflex, see one of the template repositories [Netflex Site Template V2](https://github.com/netflexsites/site-template-v2).